cristoni/sails-passport/README.md

 ## HOW TO:
 * Clone this repo and `cd` to your destined folder
 * Make sure your MySQL server is running
-* Change the value of `mysqlServer` in `/config/connections` to reflect your own MySQL setup conf (make sure to use new dedicated database since it will alter the database, unless you change the config in connections.js )
+* Change the value of `mongoDBServer` in `/config/connections` to reflect your own MongoDB setup conf (make sure to use new dedicated database since it will alter the database, unless you change the config in connections.js )
 * run `npm install`
 * run `sails lift`